RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-02-12-PowerShell-Is-Too-Hard.md

 Anyone in a Microsoft ecosystem should pick up the basics (or beyond) of PowerShell.
 If you can give another person instructions - maybe read a recipe, or describe how to troubleshoot an iPhone - you already have the basic ingredients of coding.
 The rest is just syntax, which is a quick Google search away, or even provided to you with [snippets](https://blogs.technet.microsoft.com/heyscriptingguy/2014/01/25/using-powershell-ise-snippets-to-remember-tricky-syntax/).

 In fact, PowerShell is a prime candidate for scripting and automation [outside of the world of IT](http://ramblingcookiemonster.github.io/PowerShell-Beyond-Administration/).
 How would we get there?
-Microsoft might consider...

-* An open source .NET framework (check) and PowerShell (still waiting)
+* An open source and cross-platform implementation of the .NET Framework (check) and PowerShell (still waiting)
 * Microsoft pushing their own product groups to provide an interface through PowerShell, for both administration and working with products (SQL is a prime example), and beyond their Server and Tools organization.
 * Microsoft pushing and assisting third parties in developing PowerShell modules to cover a wider variety of technologies
 * Microsoft and the community adopting and pushing the PowerShell Gallery - ~560 modules compared to CPAN, PyPI, or RubyGems is sad, regardless of the head start these have.